Open Events and FAQs

 Q: Will you contact my daughter’s current school, if so, when?

 A: For entry to the Junior School we may request a reference from the Head of your daughter’s current school during December or January.
-LEH will comply with the Code of Practice for Schools, as agreed by the five Heads' Associations, including informing current schools of registered candidates before the relevant assessments.
+LEH will comply with the Code of Practice for Schools, as agreed by the five Heads' Associations.

 Q: Do you give extra time to girls with special educational needs (SEN)?